Search

 There is no such a thing as one type of computer glasses that fits all or is the best for everybody.
 Visual ability and personal preferences of a computer operator, the type of work, the distance between the computer user's eyes and the monitor, lighting design in any given workplace are factors that should be taken into consideration while selecting computer glasses.

 Each of the options listed above can be beneficial for computer users, if properly fitted and re-corrected as needed.
-However, it is very important that the selection of computer glasses is made based on consultation with an eye specialist (optometrist and ophthalmologist) who is knowledgeable in problems specific to the regular use of a computer.
+However, it is very important that the selection of computer-specific glasses is made based on consultation with an eye specialist (optometrist or ophthalmologist) who is knowledgeable in issues specific to the regular use of a computer.

 Why do you need frequent eye examinations?